-- 2.4.1 When a Municipal staff member's consumer account is on arrears: - (a) The consumer will only have 3 months to settle his or her account as per Schedule 2 and section 10 of the Local Government Municipal System Act 32 of 2000, after this period the Municipality may deduct the money from his or her salaries. - 2.4.2 When a consumer is working for any Government Department and his/her account is in arrears: - (a) The payment arrangement can only be made for 3 months; if the arrangement is not honored then the electricity will be disconnected. - (b) If no payment is after disconnection then the account will be handover immediately to the Municipalities debt collector. - 2.4.3 The Municipal Manager will, after thorough review of any exceptions in terms of this Policy, approve the arrangement.
+- 2.4.1 When a Municipal staff member's consumer account is in arrears: - (a) The consumer will only have 3 months to settle his or her account after appointed by the Municipality as per Schedule 2 and section 10 of the Local Government Municipal System Act 32 of 2000, after this period the Municipality may deduct the money from his or her salaries. - 2.4.2 When a consumer is working for any Government Department and his/her account is in arrears: - (a) The payment arrangement can only be made for 3 months; if the arrangement is not honored then the electricity will be disconnected. - (b) If no payment is received after disconnection then the account may be handover immediately to the Municipality's debt collector. - 2.4.3 The Municipal Manager may apply his discretion in cases where a consumer is willing to pay, but cannot meet the approved criteria for repayment.
+If discretion was used to determine another arrangement not stated in the policy, the Municipal Manager must sign the arrangement and the arrangement must be tabled at the next Council meeting to condone the deviation from the policy.